abdullahdev00/daleel2/replit.md

 ## Recent Changes

+**November 2, 2025 - Professional Spacing System Implementation**
+- Established comprehensive spacing system with 4px base unit for pixel-perfect consistency
+- Standardized ALL headers to exactly 64px height (h-16 px-4 py-3):
+  - Hamburger sidebar header
+  - Page headers (Quran Reader, Hadith Reader)
+  - Settings sheets (Quran Settings, Hadith Settings)
+  - All drawers (Add to Daleel, Tafseer, Translation, Reference, Commentary)
+- Standardized ALL header buttons to 40px (w-10 h-10) with 20px icons (w-5 h-5)
+- Standardized ALL content sections to use px-4 py-6 padding (16px horizontal, 24px vertical)
+- Created DESIGN_GUIDELINES.md with complete spacing specifications and zero-tolerance policy
+- Added CSS spacing tokens to index.css for consistent use across the app
+- Cleaned up project: removed unused examples folder, cleared attached_assets folder

 **November 2, 2025 - Daleel Page & Add to Daleel Drawer Improvements**
-- Fixed "All" category button styling on Daleel page to show white ring border when selected (consistent with other category buttons)
+- Fixed "All" category button styling on Daleel page to show white ring border when selected
-- Added "Create Daleel" button visibility when "All" category is selected - new daleels are automatically created in the "General" category
+- Added "Create Daleel" button visibility when "All" category is selected
-- Added "All" option to the Add to Daleel bottom sheet that shows all daleels from all categories
+- Added "All" option to Add to Daleel bottom sheet showing all daleels from all categories
-- Fixed bottom sheet padding (pt-6) to prevent category buttons from being cut off at the top
-- Implemented automatic state reset in Add to Daleel drawer - always opens with "All" selected by default
+- Implemented automatic state reset in Add to Daleel drawer - always opens with "All" selected
-- Ensured all daleels created from "All" view are assigned to "General" category to prevent orphaned records
+- Ensured all daleels created from "All" view are assigned to "General" category

 ## User Preferences